ibm-cloud-docs/cephaas/preinstallation_checklist.md

 *  After the order is placed, IBM provides a pre-installation checklist.
 Complete the pre-installation checklist to provide network-specific information, such as Autonomous system numbers (ASN), Service key, and others.
 For more information, see [Network requirements](/docs/cephaas?topic=cephaas-network-requirements).

-* A part of these requirements, you must have a list of IP addresses that will be associated with services from {{site.data.keyword.cephaas_short}}.
+* A part of these requirements, you must have a list of IP addresses that will be associated with services from {{site.data.keyword.cephaas_full_notm}}.
 Some of these IP addresses must be able to connect with other services on the internet.
 Make sure your network is ready to allow for this communication.

-{{site.data.keyword.cephaas_short}} does not allow deployment in fully disconnected environments.
+{{site.data.keyword.cephaas_full_notm}} does not allow deployment in fully disconnected environments.
 {: note}

 ## Network validation and account activation
 {: #validation-activation}

-To validate the network functions and activate the {{site.data.keyword.cephaas_full_notm}} account after delivery, the SSR team will work with you to help ensure the visibility of the rack Satellite location in your {{site.data.keyword.cephaas_short}} account.
+To validate the network functions and activate the {{site.data.keyword.cephaas_full_notm}} account after delivery, the SSR team will work with you to help ensure the visibility of the rack Satellite location in your {{site.data.keyword.cephaas_full_notm}} account.